Deltares/EPIC-api/docs/guides/api_deployment.md

         python3 manage.py collectstatic --noinput
         ```
         > It will install the .toml package in edit mode.
-* Run our custom command to create the database and add an admin user:
+* Run our custom command __ONLY WITH A FRESH FIRST CHECKOUT__ to create the database and add an admin user:
     * For development:
         ```cli
         poetry python manage.py epic_setup --test